junxit/us-congress-bills-109/metadata.md

 - 2005-12-12 — Placed on the Union Calendar, Calendar No. 185.
 - 2005-12-12 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-335, Part I.
 - 2005-12-12 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-335, Part I.
+- 2006-05-02 — Considered under suspension of the rules. (consideration: CR H1938-1939)
+- 2006-05-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3929.
+- 2006-05-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-02 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2006-05-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1938)
+- 2006-05-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1938)